apotheon/CopyfreeWorks/README.md

 Process:

 1. Fork this repository.
 2. Commit changes in your fork.
+Use imperative language commit messages.
 3. Use GitHub's facilities for a Pull Request.
 4. Monitor the PR for any comments we may have on your PR.
 5. Celebrate when your PR gets merged.
 If it does not get merged for some